DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/homework.md

 ### Question 3

-What's the average price of BMV cars in the dataset?
+What's the average price of BMW cars in the dataset?

 ### Question 4